omegasenior/topbiketoursportugal/content/tours/costa-da-prata-2.md

     This cycling tour presents itself as na easy route to reach to Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.
-  title: Santiago de Compostela Bike Tour
+  title: The Silver Coast - Route 2
 groupSizeMax: 1
 groupSizeMin: -2
 minAge: 1